sebastiant/snowtam-motne-cheat-sheet/snowtam-motne-cheat-sheet.md

 If measured: two digits
 If estimated: one digit
 9 = Unreliable
 If friction was measured, the type of equipment is specified (e.g. GRT for grip tester or RFT for runway friction tester)
+* J) Critical snowbanks, listed in form H/DS:
+	* H = height [cm]
+	* D = distance from edge [m]
+	* S = Side, can be L, R or LR
+* K) RWY lights, if obscured.
+Followed by L, R or LR
+* M) Expected time of further clearance to be completed
 * N) Associated TWY conditions, not divided into thirds
 * T) Clear text